The Poetry Repair Shop:

 The Ambassador Writing Seminars:

 Begun in 2017, these 6-, 8-, or 10-week series of writing seminars in poetry or the personal essay are held weekly for 3 hours per session and take place in Andrea's home (since March 2020 via Zoom).
 The seminars focus on craft concepts or techniques and are limited to six participants per series.
-If you live in the Portland, Oregon, area and are interested in being on the email list of notification of future series, please contact Andrea.
+If you are interested in being on the email list of notification of future series, please contact Andrea.
 While initially the seminars were conducted in Andrea's home, they're now offered through Zoom.

 Mentorships and Critiques:

 Since 1993, Andrea has worked with writers individually through specially designed mentorships that focus on a writer's particular needs and for the duration most suitable to him or her.
 Meetings take place via Zoom, or, if the writer lives in Portland, Oregon, in-person at Andrea's home (well, since March 2020, only via Zoom).
 She also critiques individual poems, essays, and collections.
 For more information, email Andrea.